 - Wisconsin governor and the state’s Department of Health Services order citizens to stay at home and nonessential businesses to close.

-- DC mayor orders non-essential businesses to close, limits gatherings from March 25 to April 24.
+- DC mayor orders non-essential businesses to close, citizens of the district to stay at home from March 25 to April 24.

 - Vermont governor orders citizens to stay at home.